fengshikun/FradNMI/Readme.md

 python convert_smiles_pos.py --smiles_file=smiles.lst --output_file smiles_coord.lst
 ```

+The generated coordinates and atom types for the input SMILES will be stored in `smiles_coord.lst`

 2. Utilize the fine-tuned model for prediction

 Download the fine-tuned model for either the gap property from this [URL](https://drive.google.com/file/d/14yxjvgbkRodDr6wn3qh4tqIijPMTqXCl/view?usp=sharing) or the lumo property from this [URL](https://drive.google.com/file/d/1pa2daJQk-Xvh8Mj0_YcQahbymE1BKftb/view?usp=sharing).